Rosemary Ward, Viscountess Ednam: Death

 A memorial service for the Viscountess was held at St Margaret's, Westminster on 25 July 1930.
 Her funeral was conducted at Himley Hall on 25 July 1930 and she was buried next to Jeremy.

-0n 15 November 1931 the hospital extension at Hartshill, Stoke-on-Trent for which the Viscountess had campaigned was officially opened by the Prince of Wales as the Rosemary Ednam Memorial Hospital in tribute to the Viscountess.
+On 15 November 1931 the hospital extension at Hartshill, Stoke-on-Trent for which the Viscountess had campaigned was officially opened by the Prince of Wales as the Rosemary Ednam Memorial Hospital in tribute to the Viscountess.